RoccoRaimo/steelbeam/README.md

 ## Desktop Application (Coming Soon)

-While `steelbeam` is designed for interactive use in Jupyter notebooks, I'm about to build also a **standalone desktop application** that lets you perform the same calculations without writing code.
+While `steelbeam` is designed for interactive use in Jupyter notebooks, my aim is to build also a **standalone desktop application** that lets you perform the same calculations without writing code.

 - Point-and-click interface
 - Export reports in PDF/LaTeX